 Information Collected by Automatic Technologies or Interactions

-When you access Student Saviour and other content served by or on behalf of Student Saviour on other websites, we may automatically collect statistical data about your use, including your interaction with content and services available through our site.
+When you use our Services we may automatically collect statistical data about your usage, including your interaction with content and Services available across our Platforms.
 This helps us analyse and deliver an improved more personalised service.

 Information collected automatically may include:

-- Technical information: IP address; device metrics such as make, model and operating system; language; geographic location (e.g., country or city-level location or time zone);
+Technical Data: IP address; device metrics such as make, model and operating system; language; geographic location (e.g., country or city-level location or time zone);

-Usage Data: event logging of when you log into and for how long you use our Platform; clickstream data of how your computer or mobile device clicks to, through, and after our website; and statistics on how a user interacts with our Platform and content; interactions with offers, polls, surveys, and other content on our Website.
+Usage Data: event logging of when you log into and for how long you use our Platform; clickstream data of how your computer or mobile device clicks to, through, and after our Website; and statistics on how a user interacts with our Platform and content; interactions with offers, polls, surveys, and other content on our Website.

-We may receive data about your interactions with a brand partner’s website or app when you click through from an offer to make a purchase or redemption.
-We may also receive page view information from brands with which we provide technical, fulfilment, advertising or other services.
-When we obtain data from third-party data sources we require that each third-party data source confirm that its sharing of personal data is transparent and lawful.
+We may receive data about your interactions with a brand Partner’s website or app when you click through from an offer to make a purchase or redemption.
+We may also receive page view information from brand Partners with which we provide technical, fulfilment, advertising or other services.
+When we obtain data from third party data sources we require that each third party data source confirm that its sharing of personal data is transparent and lawful.

-We will only collect and process your personal data when the law allows us to.
-Our service is improved with this information for reasons that include: provide customer service, improve and protect our website, fraud protection and detection.
+We only collect and process your personal data carefully and lawfully.
+We work hard to improve our Services to you with this information, for reasons that include: providing customer service, improving and protecting our Website, fraud protection and detection.